Module arg

 refer to the first non-flag argument and so forth.
 Both ‘—lines’ and ‘-n’ can be

-.
+used to set the integer variable lines.
 If a flag has no default, then it is an error.

-Plain boolean flags have an implicit default of false
+Plain boolean flags have an implicit default of false.

-The supported types are int
+The supported types are int, float, bool, string, infile

-binds a double value, and infile|outfile
+and outfile. float binds a double value, and infile|outfile bind

-directly.
+to FILE* directly.
 An array ‘type’ (like “string I[]…”) binds to an array

 of these values and defines a flag that may be specified more than once,